Rochdale

 The team

-The research team work flexibly across sites however Prof. Leon Feinstein, Dr Ellie Suh, Dr Katharina Ereky-Stevens, and Dr Perpetua Kirby are key members of the team working with Rochdale.
+The research team work flexibly across sites however Prof. Leon Feinstein, Dr Ellie Suh, Dr Katharina Ereky-Stevens and Dr Priya Tah are key members of the team working with Rochdale.
 In the site, key members include and Amanda Highland-Partington, Julia Henry and several others from the Rochdale early years services.
 Engaged in the project from the Greater Manchester Combined Authority are Miriam Loxham and David Ottiwell.